(formerly known as Stathmorrhopa hypoleuca)

 (Photo: courtesy of Marilyn Hewish, Moths of Victoria: Part 5)

 The adult moths of this species have reddish brown wings, sometimes each with a dark spot near the middle.
 The tips of the forewings are slightly hooked.
+The fore-legs are brown, and the mid- and hind-legs are white.
 The females have thread-like antennae and slightly more hooked forewing tips.
 The males have pectinated antennae.

 At rest, the wings are held over the body like a tent.
 The wingspan is about 4 cms.